tashatsar/airflow_basics/README.md

 ### Commands (Command Line Interface, CLI)

-Not the only, but a pretty convinient way to run airflow commands is from bash command line.
-Let's get into bash command line of a particular docker container with a command `docker exec -it container_id //bin//bash`.
+Airflow commands can be run from bash command line: to get into bash command line of a particular docker container there is a command `docker exec -it container_id //bin//bash`.

 - **"Historical" predictions** `airflow dags backfill --start-date START_DATE --end-date END_DATE dag_id`.
 More params [here](https://airflow.apache.org/docs/apache-airflow/stable/cli-and-env-variables-ref.html#backfill).
-- For **debug** just run `airflow tasks test <dag_id> <task_id> <execution_date_in_the_past>` each time you  create a new task: helps to save a lot of time of possible debugging.
+- For **debug os a task** just run `airflow tasks test <dag_id> <task_id> <execution_date_in_the_past>` each time you  create a new task: helps to save a lot of time of possible debugging.
 This command runs task instances locally, outputs their log to stdout (on screen), does not bother with dependencies, and does not communicate state (running, success, failed, …) to the database.
 It simply allows testing a single task instance.
 - For **debug on a DAG level**: the same applies to `airflow dags test <dag_id> <execution_date_in_the_past>`, but on a DAG level.
 It performs a single DAG run of the given DAG id.
 While it does take task dependencies into account, no state is registered in the database.
 It is convenient for locally testing a full run of your DAG, given that e.g. if one of your tasks expects data at some location, it is available.

 ### Parameters